 Philippines is one of the countries, where understanding and awareness of gender and development issues and concerns have evolved from a conventional perspective to a more openly discussed topic.
 This study explored the gender issues and gaps in terms of legal protection, medical care, and religious freedom faced by Persons Deprived of Liberty (PDLs) of the Bureau of Jail Management and Penology (BJMP) Kalibo, Aklan for a sustainable well-being plan.
 A descriptive-qualitative approach leaning on intrinsic case study design was utilized.
 A researcher-made interview guide was employed in data gathering.
 The informants were the twelve (12) PDLs at the BJMP, who have been detained for at least six (6) months through purposive sampling technique.
 The data gathering was approximately 30 days.
 The researcher interviewed the informant face-to-face following strict appointment from the authorities of BJMP Kalibo, and health and safety protocols relative to COVID-19.
 A Thematic Analysis Approach was used.
 The gender issues found were slow process during trials, delayed service of service, lack of medical facilities inside the jail.
 Among the gaps were the delay in justice system, bullying, discrimination, other crimes and abuses in BJMP, and unmet needs in terms of medical and health care facilities and services.
 A Sustainable Wellbeing Plan that would benefit the PDLs of BJMP Kalibo contains comprehensive and inclusive actions to take to at least alleviate the conditions of the PDLs.

-Understanding and awareness of gender and develop-ment issues and concerns, specifically in Philippines have changed from a traditional perspective to a more openly discussed topic.
+Understanding and awareness of gender and development issues and concerns, specifically in Philippines have changed from a traditional perspective to a more openly discussed topic.
 According to the World Eco-nomic Forums Global Gender Gap Report (2020), Asias top country for reducing the gender gap is the Philippines.
 The nation has reduced the gap between men and women overall by 78%, earning a score of 0.781, but it still ranks 16th out of 153 nations with the smallest gap.

-Gender disparities in womens management in Philip-pines vast and fragmented prison system, according to Baker and Dignity (2015), reveal a variety of appro-aches.
+Gender disparities in womens management in Philip-pines vast and fragmented prison system, according to Baker and Dignity (2015), reveal a variety of approaches.
 Gender-sensitive health care and other related services are desperately needed in jails, especially in the areas of reproductive health and sexual health for surviving victims of violence on sexual preference and for substance perpetrators.
 Women have spoken about gendered dangers and threats which include sexual exploitation, while in custody (Mallillin et al., 2022).

 At this stage, one cannot rule out the possibility that gender differences are entirely due to unobserved hete-rogeneity, even if it seems unlikely considering the high homophile percentage among criminal groups (Grund & Densley 2012; Young, 2011; Jackson and Stearns, 1995) posited that the research gap in deten-tion facilities is more apparent than in prisons due to lack of resources.
-Male Persons Deprived of Liberty (PDLs) is the focus of the majority of studies because they are the most dangerous and violent of all pris-oners.
+Male Persons Deprived of Liberty (PDLs) is the focus of the majority of studies because they are the most dangerous and violent of all prisoners.
 When research is carried, women are frequently excluded or the data is not disaggregated for women.

 Moreover, the criminal justice and prison systems are vulnerable to the needs of Lesbian, Gay, Bisexual, and Transgender (LGBT) individuals.
 There is a dearth of literature to assess the scope of these gaps and what requirements must be met, despite the fact that it is obvious that this population experiences prejudice and abuse.
 However, little is known about their special needs in terms of regional setting and demographics.
 A program, plan, or action to meet the needs of this group may be developed and carried out once these facts are discovered and the vulnerability of LGBT in the penal system is established.
 It is envisioned that while they are incarcerated, they will have opportunity to take control of their lives, protect themselves from prejudice based on their sexual orientation or gender identity, and make it easier for them to reintegrate into society.
 Additionally, it is highly likely that gender issues exist in Philippine setting, more so, in the local milieu.
 This study advanced the assumption that PDLs in the Bureau of Jail Management and Penology (BJMP) experience issues in terms of legal protection, medical care, and religious freedom.
 These issues may have already led to gaps in the said aspects.
 With this premise, exploring and analyzing these issues could lead in the crafting of Persons Deprived of Liberty Sustainable Wellbeing Plan.
-Hence, an in-depth rese-arch would merit a more profound discussion on gen-der concerns in the countrys jail condition.
+Hence, an in-depth research would merit a more profound discussion on gen-der concerns in the countrys jail condition.

-This study used the descriptive-qualitative research with an emphasis on intrinsic case study design, in which the experiences of people or groups of indivi-duals were thoroughly gathered, documented, and ana-lyzed.
-The instrument in the form of an interview guide served as the data gathering instrument and con-tained relevant questions that provided essential infor-mation for the thematic analysis of the results of the event or phenomenon being investigated.
+This study used descriptive-qualitative research with an emphasis on intrinsic case study design, in which the experiences of people or groups of individuals were thoroughly gathered, documented, and analyzed.
+The instrument in the form of an interview guide served as the data gathering instrument and contained relevant questions that provided essential information for the thematic analysis of the results of the event or phenomenon being investigated.
 This study focused on exploring and discussing the gender issues and gaps as encountered and identified by PDLs of BJMP in Kalibo, Aklan.
-This study considered purpo-sive sampling to determine the informants.
+This study considered purposive sampling to determine the informants.
 To gather the qualitative data, the researcher interviewed the PDLs in BJMP Kalibo.
-The qualitative data in the form of narratives of the informants were recorded, trans-cribed, coded, and the matized.
+The qualitative data in the form of narratives of the informants were recorded, transcribed, coded, and the matized.
 The informants of this study were the twelve (12) PDLs at the BJMP Kalibo composed of six (6) males, three (3) females, and three (3) LGBT, who have been detained for at least six (6) months and majority of them were involved in drug-related cases.
-The present jail population is one hun-dred sixty-two (162) males and eight (8) females.
+The present jail population is one hundred sixty-two (162) males and eight (8) females.
 The highest jail population is five hundred eighteen (518) PDLs due to war on drugs.
 The male PDLs were only separated from female PDLs in May 28, 2021.
 The data were gathered through key informant interviews.
 The data gathering timeline was approximately 30 days.
-Interviews were conducted following strict appo-intment granted to the researcher by the authorities of the BJMP Kalibo.
+Interviews were conducted following strict appointment granted to the researcher by the authorities of the BJMP Kalibo.
 It was done face-to-face, following the prevailing health and safety protocols relative to COVID-19.
 The following steps were taken by the researcher during the data gathering and data analysis.
-After the interview guide was validated, the researcher prepared and submitted a letter, requesting the app-roval from the Head of BJMP Kalibo to conduct the study.
+After the interview guide was validated, the researcher prepared and submitted a letter, requesting the approval from the Head of BJMP Kalibo to conduct the study.
 Upon the approval from the Head of the BJMP Kalibo, the researcher scheduled an appointment with the identified PDLs.
 Since the researcher could not conduct the interview in just one date, she scheduled several visits to accommodate all informants.
 Only those informants who met the requirements for ex-clusion and inclusion were identified to take part in this study.
 The researcher ensured the PDLs that the research is voluntary and that only those who were willing to be interviewed were invited to participate.
 Further, they were also guaranteed that their privacy would be protected and that their identity would be concealed for their safety and protection.
-The inter-view was done individually, following the approved time and date of interview.
+The interview was done individually, following the approved time and date of interview.
 A voice recorder was used to document the discussion.
 The researcher made some necessary note-taking if she thought there are really important ideas that popped up her mind, especially her observations that were not recorded in the voice recorder.
-After the interview, the researcher trans-cribed the discussion verbatimly.
+After the interview, the researcher transcribed the discussion verbatimly.
 Afterwards, she coded and thematized these narratives.
 The direct statements were translated in English.
 The responses were categorized thematically and analyzed predicated on commonalities observed.
 The themes that came out from the patterns of responses were noted and revi-ewed to find its relevance and implication to the study.
-The researcher used a case study approach and con-ducted documentary analysis to obtain the essential and reliable information.
-The researcher also reviewed available documents that were used to validate the information gathered from the Key Informant Inter-views.
+The researcher used a case study approach and conducted documentary analysis to obtain the essential and reliable information.
+The researcher also reviewed available documents that were used to validate the information gathered from the Key Informant Interviews.
 Subsequently, the data gathered was used in emphasizing, identifying, and analyzing patterns of meaning within the data.
-With this, a Thematic Ana-lysis Approach by (Lester et al., 2020) was used.
-Con-sequently, a narrative analysis was employed, which procedurally includes the gender issues and gaps experienced and identified by PDLs in BJMP Kalibo, Aklan.
+With this, a Thematic Analysis Approach by (Lester et al., 2020) was used.
+Consequently, a narrative analysis was employed, which procedurally includes the gender issues and gaps experienced and identified by PDLs in BJMP Kalibo, Aklan.

 Based on the findings, the experiences of the PDLs on gender issues in terms of legal protection were legal representations, legal process, and problems inside the BJMP.
-For legal representation, there were PDLs who were either resorting to state sponsored lawyers or pri-vate lawyers.
+For legal representation, there were PDLs who were either resorting to state sponsored lawyers or private lawyers.
 As to the legal process, they found it to be slow and a delay in the delivery of justice.
-None-theless, there still exists communication and access to legal advice since they were provided with the right to contact their own lawyers.
+Nonetheless, there still exists communication and access to legal advice since they were provided with the right to contact their own lawyers.
 In terms of problems inside the BJMP, bullying and abuse were identified.
-In terms of medical issues, health, financial, access to health care service and medicine, environ-mental condition, and safety and security were deemed to be the issues found.
-The PDLs were susceptible to physical and mental health concerns because they had no financial means; likewise, because of the limited medical provi-sions available.
-Nevertheless, the BJMP had doctors and nurses, who regularly check on the health condi-tion of the PDLs.
+In terms of medical issues, health, financial, access to health care service and medicine, environmental condition, and safety and security were deemed to be the issues found.
+The PDLs were susceptible to physical and mental health concerns because they had no financial means; likewise, because of the limited medical provisions available.
+Nevertheless, the BJMP had doctors and nurses, who regularly check on the health condition of the PDLs.
 Nonetheless, mental health issue was ascertained as the problems that plague them, added to that were their outdated facilities, which served as threat to their wellness.
 For religious issues, diversity in religious affiliation among the PDLs existed.
 No major issue was identified as to their religious freedom and the practice of religious rituals.

 About the gaps on gender in legal protection, the gaps found included the legal access such as LGBT and disable are more priority than other gender, low pro-gression of case, unfairness of justice system, gender inequality, localization or no family support, priority of female PDLs, inequality of treatment due to number of PDLs population (male vs female), relationship problems between male and LGBT, and LGBT are more close to personnel than other PDLs.
-About medi-cal care, they said that among the gaps were in areas involving access to health care, medical treatment, and impact on health.
+About Medi-Cal care, they said that among the gaps were in areas involving access to health care, medical treatment, and impact on health.
 As to religious freedom, religious practice/activities came out.
 Also, they practiced mass, prayer, preaching and religious meeting, and diversity all popped up.

 The insights towards a development plan for PDLs in BJMP Kalibo are inclusive with consideration on legal protection, medical and health care provision, and gender orientation.
 One issue, as well, was the fact that medical and health concerns are a big issue among the PDLs.
-Among the particular health issues, likewise in-clude the psycho-social wellbeing.
-There is no doubt that there are PDLs who endure bullying and discri-mination, as evidenced by the information gathered by the researcher with one of the PDLs in BJMP Kalibo, who is a member of the LGBT community.
-While it is good that BJMP Kalibo has a nurse and a medical offi-cer, who regular conducts health check on the PDLs, more could be done to ensure that the PDLs are in a safe and healthy space.
-Perhaps, the improvement of its health care facilities may be considered, or that the agency may resort to strengthening its partnerships with various government and non-government agen-cies, where health and wellness of PDLs are concer-ned.
-The BJMP Kalibo, may design a plan to have a clearer guidance on the trajectory of its initiatives and programs towards long-term benefits of PDLs, consi-dering the legal, medical/health, and spiritual issues and constraints.
+Among the particular health issues, likewise include the psycho-social wellbeing.
+There is no doubt that there are PDLs who endure bullying and discrimination, as evidenced by the information gathered by the researcher with one of the PDLs in BJMP Kalibo, who is a member of the LGBT community.
+While it is good that BJMP Kalibo has a nurse and a medical officer, who regular conducts health check on the PDLs, more could be done to ensure that the PDLs are in a safe and healthy space.
+Perhaps, the improvement of its health care facilities may be considered, or that the agency may resort to strengthening its partnerships with various government and non-government agencies, where health and wellness of PDLs are concerned.
+The BJMP Kalibo, may design a plan to have a clearer guidance on the trajectory of its initiatives and programs towards long-term benefits of PDLs, considering the legal, medical/health, and spiritual issues and constraints.
 The plan will have greater weight when anchored on gender and development paradigm earlier posited in this study.

 Insights on PDLs for a Sustainable Wellbeing Plan

 The information gathered in this research provides a case that may reflect the same, or differing, scenario with other BJMP facilities in the Philippines.
 Through literature review, on the other hand, it is understood that common and long-pressing concerns and real is-sues have been existing not only in BJMP Kalibo, but also in other parts of the Philippines, or even the world, such as, slow justice system or protracted trials, especially those PDLs who subscribe to public lawyers provided for the state.
-It is for this reason that many PDLs, especially those who could afford it; would pre-fer to hire their own lawyers so that they could have someone concentrate on their case and, in some ways, speed up the process (Demiessie et al., 2021).
+It is for this reason that many PDLs, especially those who could afford it; would prefer to hire their own lawyers so that they could have someone concentrate on their case and, in some ways, speed up the process (Demiessie et al., 2021).

 One issue, as well, was the fact that medical and health concern was a big issue among the PDLs.
-As provided in the review of related literature and verified by the findings, the height of COVID-19 has unleashed a series of medical concerns, particularly to the vulner-able groups, like the elderly, those with comorbidity, and the pregnant.
-Among the elderly group, hyper-tension and diabetes are common, while those pregnant required specialized natal attention and care.
+As provided in the review of related literature and verified by the findings, the height of COVID-19 has unleashed a series of medical concerns, particularly to the vulnerable groups, like the elderly, those with comorbidity, and the pregnant.
+Among the elderly group, hypertension and diabetes are common, while those pregnant required specialized natal attention and care.
 A subset of health care concerns, likewise include the psycho-social well-being.
-There is no doubt that there are PDLs who endured bullying and discrimination, as evi-denced by the information gathered by the researcher with one PDLs in BJMP Kalibo, who is a member of the LGBT community.
+There is no doubt that there are PDLs who endured bullying and discrimination, as evidenced by the information gathered by the researcher with one PDLs in BJMP Kalibo, who is a member of the LGBT community.
 While it is good that BJMP Kalibo has a nurse and a medical officer, who regular conducts health check on the PDLs, more could be done to ensure that the PDLs are in a safe and healthy space.
 Perhaps, the improvement of its health care facilities may be considered, or that the agency may resort to strengthening its partnerships with various government and non-government agencies, where health and wellness of the PDLs are concerned.

-While the progress of pending cases is not in the hands of those in authority in BJMP Kalibo, they can colla-borate with family members, the local government units, academe, medical facilities, and health care asso-ciations, for the benefit of the PDLs.
+While the progress of pending cases is not in the hands of those in authority in BJMP Kalibo, they can collaborate with family members, the local government units, academe, medical facilities, and health care associations, for the benefit of the PDLs.
 For example, livelihood skills training and workshop may be further strengthened as a way a part of rehabilitating the PDLs, in partnership with Technical Education and Skills Development Authority (TESDA) or higher education institutions.
 For psycho-social and mental wellness activities may be initiated together with psychological associations, guidance and counselling groups, or mental health advocates.
 Health literacy may be advanced in partnership with health or medical associations.
-The authorities may also schedule regular physical activities, like exercises, zumba, dance, medi-tation, or yoga for the physical and mental benefit of the PDLs.
-To sum and to have a clearer vision of insights like these, BJMP Kalibo, may design a plan to have a clearer guidance on the trajectory of its ini-tiatives and programs towards long-term benefits of PDLs, considering the legal, medical/health, and spi-ritual issues and constraints.
+The authorities may also schedule regular physical activities, like exercises, zumba, dance, meditation, or yoga for the physical and mental benefit of the PDLs.
+To sum and to have a clearer vision of insights like these, BJMP Kalibo, may design a plan to have a clearer guidance on the trajectory of its initiatives and programs towards long-term benefits of PDLs, considering the legal, medical/health, and spiritual issues and constraints.
 The plan will have greater weight when anchored on gender and development paradigm.

-Anchored on Leaving No One Behind in Prison frame-work (Ismail et al., 2020), the goal is to present a res-ponsive, inclusive, and holistic plan of actions that BJMP Kalibo can implement to reduce violence on women and members of the LGBTQ+ community, while building the literacy through skills development programs and fostering a physically, emotionally, and spiritually healthy environment.
+Anchored on Leaving No One Behind in Prison framework (Ismail et al., 2020), the goal is to present a responsive, inclusive, and holistic plan of actions that BJMP Kalibo can implement to reduce violence on women and members of the LGBTQ+ community, while building the literacy through skills development programs and fostering a physically, emotionally, and spiritually healthy environment.
 Concerning the gaps on gender, BJMP may use the findings of this study as baseline information or indicator in the intensity of action needed considering the sustainable wellbeing plan to implement.
 The Bureau may also look into the appraisal and implementation of gender issues and concerns that affect the life of the PDLs.
-The resear-cher posits that a sustainable wellbeing program for the PDLs is anchored on four factors: Health Care Access, Mental Health Support, Legal Access, and Gender Equality.
+The researcher posits that a sustainable wellbeing program for the PDLs is anchored on four factors: Health Care Access, Mental Health Support, Legal Access, and Gender Equality.

 Health Care

 Many prison and jail PDLs are poor, lack insurance, and are in need of health services.
 Under the Mandela Rules, all PDLs must be treated with respect due to their inherent dignity and value as human.
-Further-more, it is a requisite that they be provided with food of nutritional value adequate for health and strength, of wholesome quality and well prepared and served; and (2) drinking water available whenever the Persons De-prived of Liberty (PDLs) need it.
+Furthermore, it is a requisite that they be provided with food of nutritional value adequate for health and strength, of wholesome quality and well prepared and served; and (2) drinking water available whenever the Persons Deprived of Liberty (PDLs) need it.
 Adequate sanitary installations, including sufficient washing and shower facilities, may also be provided so that PDLs can meet the needs of nature in a hygienic and respectful way.
-All areas of the incarceration facilities used on a re-gular basis by PDLs must be maintained properly and continued to keep hygienically clean all the time.
-As to health, PDLs may enjoy health care with similar stan-dards to those available in the community and may have access to necessary health-care services free of charge and without discrimination.
-These services could be set up closely with the public healthcare man-agement in such a way that guarantees consistency of treatment and care, including for HIV, Tuberculosis, and other infectious diseases, as well as for drug de-pendence.
+All areas of the incarceration facilities used on a regular basis by PDLs must be maintained properly and continued to keep hygienically clean all the time.
+As to health, PDLs may enjoy health care with similar standards to those available in the community and may have access to necessary health-care services free of charge and without discrimination.
+These services could be set up closely with the public healthcare management in such a way that guarantees consistency of treatment and care, including for HIV, Tuberculosis, and other infectious diseases, as well as for drug dependence.

 Mental Health Support